sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 Template:
 [`dispatch(addPaymentMethod(stripePaymentMethodId))`](https://github.com/sharetribe/web-template/blob/main/src/ducks/paymentMethods.duck.js#L151)

-After these steps, customer is redirected to inbox and the ball is thrown to Provider to accept or decline the booking.
+After these steps, the customer is redirected to their inbox.
+Depending on the transaction process, either the purchase is accepted directly, or it is up to the provider to accept or decline the booking.